onier/RobWork/doc/ressources/installation_centos.hpp.md

 ## ¤ Build Tools ## {#sec_centos_dependencies_tools}

 To be able to checkout code it is necessary to install some source code management (SCM) tools, such as Subversion, Git and Mercurial.
-To be able to checkout the code from our own SVN repository, a SVN client is needed.
+To be able to checkout the code from our own Git repository, a Git client is needed.
-Git and Mercurial clients are not strictly required, but depending on your needs it might be worthwhile to install them.
+SVN and Mercurial clients are not strictly required, but depending on your needs it might be worthwhile to install them.

 	sudo yum install subversion git mercurial